tukasa0001/TownOfHost/README-EN.md

 However, please note that the following restrictions will apply as we are using a mechanism to replace the official additional roles.

-- The same additional role or role that is being replaced can not be introduced at the same time.
 - If the host changes due to factors such as a host leaving in the middle of a session, the processing related to the additional role may not work properly.
 - If a special role is used, the settings for that special role will be rewritten.
-(Example : Remove cooldown for vent, Disable vitals for Scientist, etc.)
+(Example : Remove cooldown for vent, etc.)

 Note that if a player other than the host plays with this mod installed, the following changes will be made.